Download Careers360 App

 Graduates get the opportunity to work in diverse organisations as Tissue Culture Technicians, Research Scientists, Biotechnologists, Nursery Managers, or Quality Control Officers.
 These career options provide an experience for the students to excel in the future in their respective fields.

-Tissue Culture Technician: Tissue Culture Technician works in the laboratories to perform various plant-related activities.
-He or She is responsible for creating a sterile lab environment, working on tissue culture, and developing new protocols.
+Tissue Culture Technician: A Tissue Culture Technician works in the laboratories to perform various plant-related activities.
+He or she is responsible for creating a sterile lab environment, working on tissue culture, and developing new protocols.

 Research Scientist: Research Scientists conduct research and experiments to develop new protocols for scientific plants.
 They work to devise procedures for the regeneration of plants from plant tissues and study plant hormones and growth factors.

-Biotechnologist: Biotechnologist uses techniques of biology and technology to create products and processes for living organisms.
-He or She works on genetic transformation, micropropagation, or cryopreservation.
+Biotechnologist: A Biotechnologist uses techniques of biology and technology to create products and processes for living organisms.
+He or she works on genetic transformation, micropropagation, or cryopreservation.

-Nursery Manager: Nursery Manager monitors the production and maintenance of the plants using tissue culture in plants.
-He or She works to address and manage activities like plant development.
+Nursery Manager: The Nursery Manager monitors the production and maintenance of the plants using tissue culture in plants.
+He or she works to address and manage activities like plant development.

 Quality Controller: Quality Controllers have to ensure that the quality of plant tissues is maintained as per the standards while performing plant culture processes.
 They play an important role in ensuring that plants used for tissue culture are healthy, clean, and free from chemicals.